-“A handy guide to a perfect monsoon destination near Mumbai called ‘Igatpuri’ which is just 120 Km from the city.
-For first-timers, Igatpuri hill station is monsoon heaven, A perfect location for Waterfall, Serenity, Greenery, and Mountains, which is what all nature lover wants.
-Below is my personal experience & travel review for this attraction place..”
+“A handy guide to a perfect monsoon destination near Mumbai called ‘Igatpuri, which is just 120 Km from the city For first-timers, Igatpuri hill station is monsoon heaven, A perfect location for waterfalls, Serenity, Greenery, and Mountains, which is what all nature lovers want.
+Below is my personal experience and travel review of this attraction.”

 Igatpuri Fast Facts